Jippensha Ikku: Life

-Jippensha Ikuu was born in 1765 in the Suruga Province.
+Jippensha Ikku was born in 1765 in the Suruga Province.
 Ikku's life story is hard to define, because most of what we know about him comes from his own literary works, and hearsay from his peers.
 What we do know about his actual upbringing is: that he was born into the high-middle class, his father being a samurai for the magistrate of Fuchu.
 He lived and worked in Suruga for the daimyo until he was fired.
 He also worked in Osaka briefly until he was fired again.
 After this, he decided to follow his two passions in life: incense burning and plays, which took him all around Japan.

 He transitioned from plays to literature, specifically Sharebon, and began producing them prolifically.
 Most of his literature was influence by his travels around Japan.

-We do get a bit of insight into Ikku's life through his literature, but most of what we get from Ikku himself is ironic writing about himself and his process.
-Jippensha kesaku no tanehon is a story about Ikku's alter ego, and how its hard for him to come up with good plot in his stories (the direct translation meaning "Jippensha’s sourcebook for frivolous fiction").
-These stories help us see into his writing process, and a little bit into his life, but everything he wrote about himself must be taken with a grain of salt, due to his enjoyment of embellishment and irony.
+We get an insight into Ikku's life through his literature, but most of what we get from Ikku himself is ironic writing about himself and his process.
+Jippensha kesaku no tanehon is a story about Ikku's alter ego, and how its hard for him to come up with good plots in his stories (the direct translation meaning "Jippensha’s sourcebook for frivolous fiction").
+These stories help us see into his writing process, and a little bit into his life, but everything he wrote about himself should be taken with a pinch of salt, due to his enjoyment of embellishment and irony.

 The following anecdotes are told about him (most likely by him).
 He accepted poverty with good humor and, having no furniture, hung his bare walls with paintings of the furniture he might have had.
 On holidays he sacrificed to the gods with pictures of excellent offerings.
 Being presented with a bathtub in the common interest, he carried it home inverted on his head, and overthrew with ready wit the pedestrians who fell his way.
 When his publisher came to see him, Jippensha invited him to take a bath.
 While his invitation was being accepted he decked himself in the publisher's clothes and paid his New Year's Day calls in proper ceremonial costume.
 Although Ikku is often painted to be this charismatic welcoming person, these anecdotes are now widely regarded as apocryphal.